Lightning-AI/pytorch-lightning/docs/source-pytorch/common/trainer.rst

     trainer = Trainer(enable_checkpointing=False)

-You can override the default behavior by initializing the :class:`~lightning.pytorch.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~lightning.pytorch.trainer.trainer.Trainer.callbacks` list.
+You can override the default behavior by initializing the :class:`~lightning_pytorch.callbacks.ModelCheckpoint` callback, and adding it to the :paramref:`~lightning_pytorch.trainer.trainer.Trainer.callbacks` list.
 See :doc:`Saving and Loading Checkpoints <../common/checkpointing>` for how to customize checkpointing.

 .. testcode::

-    from lightning.pytorch.callbacks import ModelCheckpoint
+    from lightning_pytorch.callbacks import ModelCheckpoint

     # Init ModelCheckpoint callback, monitoring 'val_loss'
     checkpoint_callback = ModelCheckpoint(monitor="val_loss")